 District 21 News: State Rep. Innamorato

-As we hit the ground running in Harrisburg this legislative session, I want to take this opportunity to keep you up to date on the issues I plan to address and remind you of some of the ways that my district office may be able to help you.
+Hello Neighbors, My name is Sara Innamorato, and I am the State Representative for Pennsylvania’s 21st District.
+As I am working for you in Harrisburg this budget season, I want to take this opportunity to keep you up to date on the issues I plan to address and remind you of some of the ways my district office may be able to assist you.

 Legislation to keep an eye on

 More than $8.5 million in Pennsylvania Housing Affordability and Rehabilitation Enhancement funds were recently awarded to Allegheny County organizations geared towards helping citizens acquire housing.
 The TriBoro Ecodistrict received $160,000 of those dollars.
 City of Bridges Community Land Trust would convert one currently vacant home in the Millvale, Etna and Sharpsburg area to a long-term, affordable rental unit and renovate three currently vacant, blighted structures acquired from the TriCOG Land Bank into permanently affordable homeownership.